29-Year-Old Defensive End – Minnesota Vikings

 2017 Fantasy Football Outlook

 One of the league's most athletic players, Griffen possesses 4.60 speed on a 6-3, 270-pound frame.
 It makes him a dangerous edge rusher -- he has 30.5 sacks the last three years -- and he is good for ...

 Everson Griffen Contract Information:

-Signed a five-year, $42.5 million contract extension with the Vikings in March 2014.
+Signed a four-year, $58 million contract with the Vikings in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Everson Griffen – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2017 Proj||29||MIN||Subscribe now to see our 2017 projections for Everson Griffen|